Weighted Lap Pad Sensory Tool: The Easy Way

 Occupational therapists often recommend using a weighted blanket or lap pad during:

 Weighted sensory tools are not intended as an all-day use item, an on/off schedule is recommended.
+Often the schedule of 20 minutes on and 20 minutes off is used.
+Contact your personal occupational therapist regarding wear time for your specific case.
 A sensory diet may also be recommended by your occupational therapist to further address sensory processing needs.
 Weighted lap pads are for daytime use only, NOT while sleeping.

 Contact your personal occupational therapist for more information.